-If you'd like to disconnect your domain from Leadpages, first remove the domain from Domains under the profile icon in your Leadpages account by clicking on the trash icon next to the domain name you would like to disconnect.
+If you'd like to disconnect your domain from Leadpages, first remove the domain from Domains in your account navigation menu.
+Simply click on the trash icon next to the domain name you would like to disconnect.

 Once you've removed that domain from your Leadpages account, you'll want to edit your DNS records within your domain (or hosting) provider.
 The new DNS records you enter there will depend on what you'd like to publish at your domain and what service you're trying to connect to.
 Your provider's support team will be able to assist you in creating new DNS records to point where you'd like them to go.

 A Leadpages 404 page will show at that domain until you have edited your DNS records to point elsewhere.
 Any assets published to that domain in Leadpages will be unpublished and placed in draft mode.